The Apostille & Legalisation Process

 To check the status of a Contracting State, see the status table published on the HCCH website here.

 I can send your document to have an apostille attached and will explain the legalisation process more fully when dealing with the documentation.
+You can deal with the FCO yourself.
+My fee for dealing with the apostille process is £75 plus VAT and the FCO fees.
+I can also arrange for a courier to deliver the document overseas at an additional cost currently £50 plus VAT.

 If the documentation is needed urgently I offer an express service and, as a registered business user with the FCO, can use the Premium service.
 The documentation can be apostilled very quickly and returned to you on the same day.